Join FOX 2 as we encourage drivers to take a personal pledge to STOP DISTRACTED DRIVING.

-Over 2.5 million people in the U.S. are involved in road accidents each year.
-The population of the US is just 318.9 million.
+About 3 million people in the U.S. are involved in road accidents each year.
+The population of the US is just 331 million.
 This is an astounding number of traffic accidents.

 Take our pledge to drive S.A.F.E. – Sober and Free of Electronics

-Download apps that will disable your phone when you are in motion over 10 MPH:
+Download the AT&T app that will disable your phone when you are in motion over 10 MPH: